OpenSILEX/opensilex/README.md

 ## With Netbeans

-Just right-click on org.opensilex.dev.Install class in opensilex-dev-tools projet and select "run"
+Just right-click on ```org.opensilex.dev.Install``` class in opensilex-dev-tools projet and select "run" or "debug"

 # Start OpenSILEX